 Prominent members of the Indian Community took up the initiative; and the dream became a reality when Indian School Salalah opened on 11th July 1981.
 Many families were re-united and children got the opportunity to grow under the guidance, love and care of both their parents.
 Thus, besides providing education, the school fulfilled a deeply-felt social and emotional need.
 Initially, it started functioning under the auspices of the Indian Club in their premises near the Al Hasn Palace.
 In the first year 1981-82, there were just 74 students and classes from LKG to IV.
 Later the school was shifted to a rented building in New Salalah for a short period till a part of the present building was constructed.

 The school is self sufficient in finance.
 It does not get any aid from any government or other organization.
 It functions on the fees collected from students.
-However, for the improvement of the infrastructure, the school organized different fund raising programmes likes car raffles, fun-fair, sponsored run, Holi mela, Bharat Darshan, exhibitions, carnival 2015, publication of souvenir magazines on completion of 10, 25 years and 34 years.
-More than three decades of promising growth is an exhilarating experience.
+However, for the improvement of the infrastructure, the school organized different fund raising programmes likes car raffles, fun-fair, sponsored run, Holi mela, Bharat Darshan, exhibitions, carnival 2015, publication of souvenir magazines on completion of 10, 25 years and 34 years and 40 years.

 During silver jubilee, a silver jubilee celebration committee was constituted in August 2005 under the chairmanship of Mr. A R Nair, the longest serving president of the School Management Committee to celebrate the silver jubilee of the school.